kurry3/meme_generator/README.md

 # meme_generator

 The goal of this project is to build a "meme generator" – a multimedia application to dynamically generate memes, including an image with an overlaid quote.

 Setting Up This Yourself

-Install the packages listed in requirements.txt
+1. Download this repository in a zipped folder and unzip it anywhere in your directory as you'd like.

-Download and install the pdftotext tool: https://www.xpdfreader.com/download.html
+2. Open a command prompt/terminal in the root meme_generator-main folder (the name of the repository's zipped folder when the file was downloaded).

-Run the Application
+3. Run 'pip install -r requirements.txt' to install the libraries needed for the project.
-The application can be run with the following command:
+4. Download and install the pdftotext tool: https://www.xpdfreader.com/download.html
-- python app.py
+5. To start the application, run 'python ./src/app.py'
-The application can be accessed at: https://localhost:5000
+6. The application can be accessed at: https://localhost:5000

 Sub-Modules
 - QuoteEngine is a class that holds the body and author of a quote